mpataki/note/README.md

 ## Installation

 Pull this repo and run the `install.sh` script.
-It assumes that you have a `usr/local/bin` in your `PATH` for the `note` cammand itself, and `/usr/local/etc/bash_completion.d` for the bash completion.
+It assumes that you have a `usr/local/bin` in your `PATH` for the `note` cammand itself, a `/usr/local/etc/bash_completion.d` directory for bash completion, and a `~/.zsh/completions` directory for zsh completion.

 ## Commands